slurmulon/gooey/README.md

 Gooey loosly follows the [Composite Pattern](https://en.wikipedia.org/wiki/Composite_pattern) and represents data components as canonical `Services` that can subscribe and publish data.

-`Services` have a 1:1 relationship with an optional parent Service and a 1:N relationship with optional child `Services`.
+`Services` have a 1:1 relationship with an optional parent `Service` and a 1:N relationship with optional child `Services`.

-These relationships naturally establish a tree data structure that can scale to support any number of `Services`:
+These relationships naturally establish a tree structure that can scale to support any number of `Services`:

                 (?)
 Parent Service